 In a digital age, privacy rights are crucial.
 Employers cannot have unfettered access to employees’ sensitive private information.
 If your privacy rights have been violated at work, speak to one of our team members now.

 *Attorney advertising by Joseph Tojarieh.
-Prior results and testimonials not a guarantee of outcome.
-Info on this site is not legal advice and no attorney-client relationship created.
-Attorney advances all costs.
-See disclaimer page for more.
+Attorney advances all costs on cases.
+Prior results and testimonials are not a guarantee of outcome.
+Information on this site is not legal advice and no attorney-client relationship is created by using this site.
+See disclaimer page for more information.